 You should also get professional photos taken of your holiday rental once you’ve implemented all of my ideas 😉

 I hate staying in airbnb’s that have furniture I recognise.
 Stuff from Kmart, or IKEA, or Fantastic Furniture.
-You gotta think outside the box and decorate your holiday rental in a way that feels special and homely.
+Now, I’m not saying you shouldn’t have these brands included when decorating a holiday rental, but you should also think outside the box a little.
+Decorate the airbnb in a way that feels special and homely.